 6. “You have to do EVERYTHING or it will be a waste of a trip!”

 This is soo far from the truth!
 This Disney advice might be the most harmful to your trip.
 You will NOT be able to do everything in one trip.
 Unless you are there for 3 weeks straight and plan on being in the parks from opening to closing, this is an unrealistic expectation to put on yourself and your family.
 I highly suggest making a list of maybe the top 3-5 things that you want to do each day, and then stick to thoughs.
 If you do more then those 5 things, then great!
 But please don’t think that you can do everything.
 That will only lead to disappointment.

 7. “Don’t stay at a Value Resort, they are just glorified motels”

 I have actually heard this Disney advice from a few people and I am always shocked to hear this!
 I have stayed at every level of resort, but we always go back to the Values.
 The reason behind this is because we want to go to Disney as much as possible, and Value Resorts are in our price range.
 But also, they are super cute and fun!
 Their larger then life characters and fun colors make these resorts extremely memorable!
 I am going to shock you all….
 I have actually written three articles on all three All-Star Resorts.
 I will link to them below:

-Ones you read these, you will see how awesome these resorts truly can be!
+Once you read these, you will see how awesome these resorts truly can be!

 8. “Dining Plan is not worth the money”